kadirgocebe/GambleGame/README.md

 #### GAMBLE GAME Smart Contract Game Developed by NEAR
 ==================

-A [smart contract] written in [AssemblyScript] for NEAR Environment
+A smart contract game written in AssemblyScript for NEAR Environment by Kadir Gocebe

 ## What Does Code Do?
 ===========

-This is a Guess Game
+This is a basic Guess the Number Gamble Game

 1- Game generate a random number between 1 - 100

 2- Player tries to find it in 5 attept